lundmikkel/NQueens/README.md

 The following is a 'Project report'.
 (We have to make one for our course, if you want to keep your sanity, I would stop reading now.)

+Our solution is inspired by a solver for the nqueens problem implemented by John Whaley found here: http://javabdd.sourceforge.net/xref/NQueens.html

 Project report
 ==============